Sarath-kumar-Pothireddy/Customer-Shipping-and-Shopping-Behavior-Analysis/README.md

   - Standardized and prepared data for analysis.

 #### 4. SQL Analysis
-  - Loaded cleaned data into PostgreSQL / MySQL / SQL Server.
+  - Loaded cleaned data into  MySQL
   - Wrote SQL queries to extract insights and answer business questions.

 #### 5. Dashboard Development